adambard/learnxinyminutes-docs/es-es/pyqt-es.html.markdown

     window()

 ```

-In order to get some of the more advanced features in **pyqt** we need to start looking at building additional elements.
-Here we show how to introduce a dialog popup box, useful for asking the user to confirm a decision or to provide information.

 Para poder hacer uso de las funciones más avanzades en **pyqt** necestiamos agregar elementos adicionales.
 Aquí mostramos cómo introducir una caja de dialogo popup, útil para permitir al usuario confirmar su decisión o para brindarnos información.